navi-language/website/learn.md

   │                     ^ unrecognized token: ;, expected tokens: ",", "=", "?"
 ```

-If we changed to give a default value, then it will be ok.
+If we change to give a default value, then it will be ok.

 ```nv, no_run
 let name: string = "";